 Classical deterrence theory along the lines just described was developed in the context of bilateral interactions, with the US and the USSR in the Cold War being the canonical example.
 In today's more multi-polar world-as well as in more mundane problems arising in areas like pollution control or law and economics-another important aspect of deterrence is the presence of multiple possible aggressors and imperfect attribution of attacks, so that the defender's information may not definitely determine which attacker is responsible for a given attack, as well as whether or not an attack actually occurred.
 In the context of international relations, imperfect attribution is especially important in cyberwarfare, where examples of false alarms, detection failure, and misidentification of the perpetrator of an attack abound.
-Thus, whereas so far this chapter has focused on misperceptions of whether or not a single adversary took an aggressive action, we now consider a second important type of misperception: which adversary is more likely to have acted aggressively attackers may randomly get a chance to launch an attack (for example, by identifying a weakness in the defender's computer network), and the defender then receives a signal that probabilistically indicates whether an attack occurred, and if so which attacker is responsible.
+Thus, whereas so far this chapter has focused on misperceptions of whether or not a single adversary took an aggressive action, we now consider a second important type of misperception: which adversary is more likely to have acted aggressively.

+Baliga et al. (2020) develop a simple model of deterrence with imperfect attribution, which builds on the standard deterrence/inspection game described above.
+Consider a situation with n possible attackers and one defender.
+One of the attackers may randomly get a chance to launch an attack (for example, by identifying a weakness in the defender's computer network), and the defender then receives a signal that probabilistically indicates whether an attack occurred, and if so which attacker is responsible.
 To make the model more tractable and to generate more realistic comparative statics, assume that the benefit x from attacking without facing retaliation is stochastic and varies across attackers, with the realization of this variable for each attacker being her private information.
-Similarly, let us assume that the loss l from failing to retaliate against each attacker is stochastic and heterogeneous across attackers, and is the private information of the defender.
-44 These random payoffs "purify" the mixed equilibrium in the standard deterrence game, leading to an equilibrium where each attacker i attacks if and only if his attack benefit x_i exceeds an (attacker-specific) threshold x_i^ , while the defender retaliates against attacker i after a given signal realizations if and only if her loss from failing to retaliate l_i is exceeds a threshold l_i^ .
+Similarly, let us assume that the loss l from failing to retaliate against each attacker is stochastic and heterogeneous across attackers, and is the private information of the defender.44 These random payoffs "purify" the mixed equilibrium in the standard deterrence game, leading to an equilibrium where each attacker i attacks if and only if his attack benefit x_i exceeds an (attacker-specific) threshold x_i^ , while the defender retaliates against attacker i after a given signal realization if and only if her loss from failing to retaliate l_i exceeds a threshold l_i^ .
 We also observe that an attacker with a sufficiently high value of x_i will always attack in equilibrium, so the probability that an attacker has a high value of x_i plays a similar role to the level of mistrust of this attacker, in the terminology of the previous sections.